olastor/age-plugin-sss/SPEC.md

 ### Policies based on SSS

 Recursive application of SSS enables more complex secret sharing structures in which shares themselves are splitted.
 This allows for the definition of arbitrarily complex trees that define sophisticated policies about which combinations of shares are eligble for secret recovery, and which are not.
+See also [3].

 #### Example